leonardofoz/restaurantFinder/README.md

 # Restaurant Search

 ### Description
-The application shows a list of restaurants.
-On the top of the list, are the Favorite restaurants, if any were set as.
-The priority of the exhibition is Openings Status (Open, Order Ahead or Currently Closed), the Sorting List or by the Searching its names.
-   ##### Sorting list:
-   - Top Restaurants
-   - Best match
-   - Newest
-   - Rating average
-   - Distance
-   - Popularity
-   - Average product price
-   - Delivery costs
-   - Minimum costs
+The application was developed to make life easier for the user when he/she is searching for a restaurant that best fits his/her will.
+The result is a list of restaurants previously ordered by Openings Status (Open, Order Ahead or Currently Closed), but he/she can bookmark his/her favorite restaurants, sort them by following a list of options, and search for the restaurant by name.

 ### Technology Stack
 - Back-end language: Java 8